AnsgarKlein/Rocket-Launcher/INSTALL.md

 Usage
 -----

-Once you have installed Rocket-Launcher you can start it with the 'rocket-launcher' command, or with through the included .desktop file.
+Once you have installed Rocket-Launcher you can start it with the 'rocket-launcher' command or by using the included .desktop file.

 Always start *Rocket-Launcher* with the ``rocket-launcher`` command, not ``rocket-launcher-daemon``.
 ``rocket-launcher`` will check if another instance of *Rocket-Launcher* is running, and highlight it instead of starting another.